jeremietharaud/sqs-exporter/README.md

 # Simple AWS SQS exporter

-A Prometheus SQS metrics exporter
+A Prometheus SQS metrics exporter.

+This repository has been forked from [ashiddo11/sqs-exporter](https://github.com/ashiddo11/sqs-exporter).

 ## Metrics